wp-plugins/tinypass/readme.txt

 == Installation ==

-PHP requirements: PHP 5.3+, mbstring, bcmath, mcrypt
+PHP requirements: PHP 5.2+, mbstring, mcrypt

 1. Upload TinyPass for WordPress to your wp-content/plugins directory.
 2. Activate it in "Plugins" menu in WordPress.